chef-boneyard/chef-fundamentals/guides/student-exercises/anatomy-of-a-chef-run.md

 What is the name of the node and client created on the Chef Server?
 What commands can be used to get these values?

 What are two ways to change the name of the node and client at `chef-client` run time?

 What are the platform and platform version of the node?

 Does the node have a run list?

 What is the IP address detected for the node?
 Is it the correct default IP address?

 Is the API client an admin?
+What command can be used to show this information?

 Does the validation key file still exist?
 Why?

 What kind of HTTP request is made to save the node?
 When does this occur?